-In a large bowl, add 1/2 a cup or 115 grams of vegan soft cheese along with 2 tablespoons of vegan butter.
+In a large bowl, add 100 grams (3.5oz or ~half a standard package) of vegan soft cheese along with 60g (1/4 cup) of vegan butter and 1 teaspoon of vanilla extract.
 Mix it together well using a wooden spoon.

-Be careful not to over-beat it at this point or the finished icing will be super runny.
+Be careful not to over-beat it at this point or the finished icing will become runny.
 It’s best to mix it until it’s JUST combined.

-Now add 2 + 1/2 cups (300 grams) powdered sugar a little bit at a time.
-Make sure to mix it little by little so that it doesn’t become super difficult to mix.
+Now add 2 + 1/2 cups (315 grams) of powdered sugar a little bit at a time.
+Make sure to mix it little by little to prevent mess.

 You can sift the sugar first if you prefer but I’ve found it’s not really necessary.
 After a good mix, the lumps usually disappear completely.